imagekit-developer/imagekit-java/README.md

 **14. Rename file**

-Accepts an object of class `RenameFileRequest` specifying the parameters to be used to list and search files.
+Accepts an object of class `RenameFileRequest` specifying the parameters to be used to rename file.
 All parameters specified in the [documentation here](https://docs.imagekit.io/api-reference/media-api/rename-file) can be passed via their setter functions to get the results.

 ```java
 RenameFileRequest renameFileRequest = new RenameFileRequest();